developerpiru/GeneExpressionWorkshopRMed2022/README.md

 10. Look at some individual gene expression data in relation to clinical attributes

 After completing this workshop, you should feel comfortable analyzing bulk RNA-seq data in R!

+## Additional notes

+We left out FASTQ alignments in this workshop due to the time it would take to perform this step.
+This is usually the most time consuming and resource intensive (CPU and memory) step in bulk RNA-seq analysis.
+If you are interested in learning about this step, please see a tutorial I have previously written: [NGS alignments using STAR](https://github.com/developerpiru/seq-alignment-tutorial)